hackclub/winter/Noahk2024.md

 ## Plan

 First: I'm going to connect all of my hardware on a breadboard to my raspberry pi
-Second: I will source sample code online for my hardware components
+Second: I will source sample code online for my hardware components.
+I will use the uhubctl utilty to power on and off the usb ports on my pi, turning on and off the LEDS connected to the Raspberry Pi's USB port. https://funprojects.blog/2021/04/26/control-usb-powered-devices/
 Third: I will modify sample code to fit my needs in an all encompassing program.
 Fourth: I will CAD a case, resevoir, and tooth support beam with ONSHAPE
 Fifth: I will 3D print the case, resevoir, and tooth support beam in segments, connecting them with superglue and sealing the gaps with caulking